Category: acne-prone skincare

 You woke up, looked in the mirror, and there it is—a new pimple: whether it’s a whitehead, a stubborn cyst, or that angry red bump, you want it gone.
 Now.

 I’ve been there countless times.
-After years of trial and error with various treatments, I’ve discovered what actually accelerates healing and, more importantly, what prevents scarring and hyperpigmentation in the process.
+After years of trial and error with various treatments, I’ve discovered the best ways to make a pimple go away fast, and, more importantly, what prevents scarring and hyperpigmentation in the process.

 Here’s what I’ve learned works.